- Jordan Tesluk

 For example, a bank may lawfully choose not to hire anyone with convictions for fraud or bank-robbery.
 However, workers are required to interact with other people in nearly every industry, and a conviction for an interpersonal or even violent crime may not be viewed by the Human Rights Tribunal as being justification for denying a person employment if other steps can be taken such as assigning them to motel-based work instead of camps.

 A related problem is that criminal record checks in Canada cannot be used to search for only specific offences, and an employer may be informed of other irrelevant offences that have no bearing on the job the person is seeking, resulting in them developing bias against the applicant.
-For example, a worker with a criminal record for drug possession or vandalism may now become subject to unintentional discrimination in hiring, with their entire history laid bare for the employer to review.
+For example, a worker with a criminal record for vandalism may now become subject to unintentional discrimination in hiring, with their entire history laid bare for the employer to review.